DefinitionThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-Erythromycin has an extremely stable behaviour in the alkaline range.
+Erythromycin has an extremely stable behavior in the alkaline range.
 The optimum stability should always be artificially adjusted to a pH between 8.0-8.5.
-In acidic conditions it is destroyed within 1-3 hours!
-The combination with the acid labile Clotrimazol is possible.
-On the other hand, the combination of erythromycin with different glucocorticoids (stability optimums are often in the acidic range) is not very useful, as instabilities often occur due to different pH values (e.g. with a prednicarbate/erythromycin mixture).
-An exception is triamcinolone acetonide, which has its pH optimum at pH 7.
-At pH 7, 4 times the amount of eRythromycin in a formulation is required for the same efficacy.
+In acidic conditions it is hydrolytically inactivated within 1-3 hours!
+Combination with the acid-labile clotrimazole is possible.
+In contrast, the combination of erythromycin with various glucocorticoids (stability optima are often in the acidic range) is not very useful, as instabilities often occur due to different pH values (e.g. with a prednicarbate/erythromycin mixture).
+An exception is triamcinolone acetonide, which has its optimum pH at pH 7.
+At pH 7, 4 times the amount of erythromycin is required in a formulation for the same efficacy.

 LiteratureThis section has been translated automatically.